 unhindered by the existing spatial structure.
 The locational

 effects on activities are not always automatic or evident.

 They are important however when infrastructure is accompanied

-by social, economic and urban transformations of space.
+by social, economic and urban transformations.

 New infrastructures therefore play a catalytic role, because